FREQUENTLY ASKED QUESTIONS

 -

-The rental yard handles all of that and has an interactive dashboard where you can see and participate in the management of your equipment.
+The rental yard we contract with is the first line of defense in making sure your equipment is in good working order.
+But you are still very much involved and in the know.
+There is an interactive dashboard where you can see and participate in the management of your equipment.

 -